-Zhu Jianzhen, the eldest son of the Zhengtong emperor aka. the Tianshun emperor, did not exactly have an easy childhood.
+Zhu Jianshen, the eldest son of the Zhengtong Emperor aka. the Tianshun Emperor, did not exactly have an easy childhood.
 First he was Heir Apparent, then just three years old he was imprisoned in the imperial palace; then again he became Heir Apparent before age 10.
 Finally in 1464 at the age of 16 he was enthroned as the eighth Ming emperor with a reign title of Chenghua ("accomplished change").

 He was a mild-mannered person, fond of the arts and himself a good calligrapher.
 But his difficult upbringing left its mark; he became rather indecisive and was prone to stuttering.
 He died at the age of 40 after ruling for 22 years.

 The empire was however fortunate by being in capable hands in his early years.
 A council of 12 regents set out to amend the wounds of Zhu Jianshen's father's waging war, leaving suffering peasants to fend for themselves and, later, purging over 1.5 million alleged opponents and their families.

 The council rehabilitated those that had been unjustly punished and provided ample relief to draught stricken areas.
 The military was completely reorganized and celebrated successful campaigns against the Mongols and the Jürchen people from Manchuria.

 The Great Wall in the north was rebuilt and reinforced and by 1479 it defended the empire for a length of well over 5,000 kilometers (photos).

 But all was not well back in the palace.

 Zhu Jianshen never became comfortable around women.
 His former nurse and now principal concubine, Wan Guifei, had given birth to a son who died early.
 She took out her sorrow on all the other imperial concubines by arranging the death of their offspring.